Welcome to the second issue of Networks of One's Own: three takes on taking care. This publication has three strands:

 A READ/WRITE version of this document can be found here: https://pad.vvvvvvaria.org/nooo2.episodeintro

-$ curl https://pad.vvvvvvaria.org/nooo2.episodeintro/export/txt | pandoc -f markdown -t html -s -c assets/three-takes-on-taking-care.css -o three-takes-on-taking-care.html && echo "
+This file can be created with the following command:$ curl https://pad.vvvvvvaria.org/nooo2.episodeintro/export/txt | pandoc -f markdown -t html -s -c assets/three-takes-on-taking-care.css -o three-takes-on-taking-care.html && echo "

 Written at $(date '+%A %d %B %Y (%H:%Mh)')." >> three-takes-on-taking-care.html